 Some dogs do seem to enjoy the downpour and are simply happy to get out and enjoy the fresh air.
 You may have seen the odd dog in the rain that adores getting absolutely drenched!

 On the other hand, some do not appear to appreciate the rain quite so much.
 This could be because they do not like the different smells in the air, that they are afraid of stormy conditions, or simply because they do not like getting wet.
-If this is the case, you may have asked yourself what’s the best dog drying coat then?
+If this is the case, you may have asked yourself what’s the best drying jackets for dogs then?
 More and more owners are seeing their canines get cold and wet and it’s only right you put something on their back to keep them warm, why should they suffer, we don’t!

 Some dogs’ fears are correct to a degree in that should they stay outside in the cold and wet for too long, with a thin layer of fur as their only protection, your little pup could catch a nasty cold.
 It’s all the more reason to invest in a dog umbrella or dog rain jacket.